Have you heard about Google Page Experience?

 If you’re looking for some fast, easy ways to improve your website to comply with Google’s new Core Web Vitals and ranking factors, these are some of the best steps you can take:

-Generally speaking, your goals are to improve web performance (including speed), improve security, and ensure accessibility for all users.
+Generally speaking, your goals are to improve web performance (including site speed), improve security, and ensure accessibility for all users.

 You can also follow these steps to improve the overall user experience of your website: